sdysch/mancala/README.md

         6 6 6 6 6 6

 ```
-* Player 1's buckets are numbered from left to right
+* Player 1's cups are numbered from left to right
-* Player 2's buckets are numbered from _right to left_
+* Player 2's cups are numbered from _right to left_
 * Player 1's goal is on the right, player 2's is on the left
 ```
 Bucket  6 5 4 3 2 1